Guide

 $2,000–$8,000

-Typical financial loss from buying a fraud car — mileage rollback, hidden accident, flood damage discovered after purchase
+Typical financial loss when a fraud vehicle arrives — mileage rollback, hidden accident damage, flood damage discovered too late

 Cost of verifying